alevar/CHESS_WEB/IDEAS.rst

 !!!
 Add search bar to search for anything by attribute.
 Whatever get's typed in, is then searched against the attributes tables.
 - Matching transcripts and genes are returned to the user

+Todo:
+1. change font and font color in sankey
+2. "other" in refseq
+3. "nomenclature" -> "chromosome numbering scheme"